ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

 {::options parse_block_html="true" /}
 <div id="ctaCopy">
-If you don't want to miss my new articles, sign up to **Untangling .NET** below, and learn how to tackle complex problems of ASP.NET MVC with ease, and how to stop wasting hours on trivial problems.
+If you don't want to miss my new articles, sign up to my mailing list below, and learn how to tackle complex problems in ASP.NET MVC with ease, and how to stop wasting hours on trivial problems.
-Stop the vicios frustration cycle and become a better person overall.
+Stop that vicios frustration cycle and become a better person overall.
 I never spam, period.
 </div>

 {% include alt-cta.html %}